2023 Knox County 4-H Volunteer Kickoff

 Please keep in mind that your attendance at one of these sessions is a mandatory component of remaining a volunteer in good standing.

 Volunteers and parents help make 4-H possible.
 Without 4-H volunteers and parents the program would not have the mentors and leaders that 4-Hers need in order to learn the new skills that 4-H has to offer youth.
 With each volunteer comes knowledge, experiences, and skills which can be taught to 4-H youth and shared with the 4-H program "to make the best better."
 Volunteers and parents are a major reason for 4-H's success in youth development.
 Since 1902, parents and volunteers have helped the 4-H program develop successful leaders, build young minds, and set the path for 4-Hers to take the world by storm.

 To become a 4-H volunteer, you will be invited to special training meetings and will receive an invitation to our blog, and other written materials to help you learn your responsibilities as a volunteer and provide you with guidance.
-Andrea, Jana, and current volunteers will mentor you too.
+Andrea, Lindsey, and current volunteers will mentor you too.